ait-testbed/attackbed/docs/source/installation/logpipeline.rst

 .. note::

-   These settings are pre-configured in the `AttackBed <https://github.com/ait-testbed/attackbed>`_, and should work out of the box after the steps in the :ref:`deployment-section` section.
+   These settings are pre-configured in the `AttackBed <https://github.com/ait-testbed/attackbed>`_, and the pipeline should work out of the box after enabling :ref:`filebeat` and following the steps in the :ref:`deployment-section` section.
    The purpose of this section is to give information about how the tools are integrated together.

+.. _filebeat:
 Filebeat
 --------